Augustab/microsoft_fabric_mcp/README.md

 ## Introduction

-This MCP server provides data engineers with direct access to Microsoft Fabric resources through AI assistants like Cursor, Claude, and other MCP-compatible tools.
+This MCP server provides data engineers with **safe, read-only access** to Microsoft Fabric resources through AI assistants like Cursor, Claude, and other MCP-compatible tools.

-Built around the Fabric REST API, it includes 26 tools that let you query workspace details, examine table schemas, monitor job execution, and analyze data dependencies.
+Built around the Fabric REST API using **only GET requests**, it includes 27 tools that let you query workspace details, examine table schemas, monitor job execution, and analyze data dependencies - all without any risk of modifying your production data.

 Instead of switching between the Fabric portal and your IDE, you can now ask your AI assistant questions like "What tables are in my lakehouse?" or "Show me the schema for the sales table" and get immediate, accurate responses.

-## What is Model Context Protocol (MCP)?

-The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
-Think of MCP like a standardized connection port for AI applications - it provides a standardized way to connect AI models to different data sources and tools.

-### How MCP Works

-MCP follows a client-server architecture:

-- **MCP Hosts**: Programs like Cursor IDE, Windsurf, Claude CLI, or other AI tools that want to access data through MCP
-- **MCP Clients**: Protocol clients that maintain connections with servers
-- **MCP Servers**: Lightweight programs (like this Microsoft Fabric MCP) that expose specific capabilities through the standardized protocol
-- **Data Sources**: Your Fabric resources, databases, and other services that MCP servers can securely access

-This architecture allows LLMs to interact with your data and tools in a standardized way, making it possible to:

-1. Connect to pre-built integrations that your LLM can directly use
-2. Maintain flexibility to switch between LLM providers
-3. Keep your data secure within your infrastructure

-For this project, we recommend using Cursor as your IDE for the best experience, though Windsurf and Claude CLI are also compatible options.
+## 🔍 Key Features

+- **100% Safe Operations**: Uses only GET requests - no data modification possible
+- **99% READ-ONLY**: 25 read-only tools + 2 cache management tools - safe for production use
+- **Comprehensive Coverage**: 25 tools covering all major Fabric operational areas
+- **Smart Filtering**: Most tools support optional filtering for targeted analysis
+- **Operational Intelligence**: Advanced tools for lineage, dependencies, and resource monitoring
+- **High Performance**: TTL caching for fast responses with cache invalidation on demand
+- **Enterprise Ready**: Designed for production Fabric environments and governance

 ## Available MCP Tools

-This MCP server provides **26 comprehensive tools** for complete Fabric operational visibility:
+This MCP server provides **27 comprehensive tools** for complete Fabric operational visibility:

+> **📝 Parameter Note**: When you see `workspace` as a parameter, it accepts either the **workspace name** (like "DWH-PROD", "Analytics-Dev") or the **workspace ID/GUID**.
+Workspace names are more user-friendly and recommended for most use cases.
+The system automatically resolves names to IDs with smart caching for performance.

 ### 🏢 Core Fabric Management
 | Tool | Description | Inputs |